Christopher Hitchens, the author, writer and Vanity Fair contributing editor, has died, themagazine announced late Thursday. He was 62.

 We were friends for more than thirty years, which is a long time but, now that he is gone, seems not nearly long enough.
 I was rather nervous when I first met him, one night in London in 1977, along with his great friend Martin Amis.
 I had read his journalism and was already in awe of his brilliance and wit and couldn't think what on earth I could bring to his table.
 I don't know if he sensed the diffidence on my part—no, of course he did; he never missed anything—but he set me instantly at ease, and so began one of the great friendships and benisons of my life.
 It occurs to me that "benison" is a word I first learned from Christopher, along with so much else.

 Hitchens confronted his disease in part by writing, bringing the same unsparing insight to his mortality that he had directed at so many other subjects.
-Over the years, Hitchens' caustic attention was directed at a broad range of subjects, including Henry Kissinger, Prince Charles, Bob Hope, Michael Moore, the Dalai Lama and Mother Teresa.
+Over the years, Hitchens' caustic attention was directed at a broad range of subjects, including Henry Kissinger, Prince Charles, Bob Hope, Michael Moore, the Dalai Lama and Mother Teresa."If you're at Vanity Fair and you're talking about some of the things that Christopher has taken on, at the top of the list is going to be Mother Teresa," said Graydon Carter, editor at Vanity Fair and a longtime friend.

 The Associated Press' Hillel Italie: